webscopeio/supabase-modules/CONTRIBUTING.md

 ### What is a module?

-Modules are a contained group of logic to support a specific feature or domain (i.e., User Module contains authentication, profile, avatars, etc.).
+Modules are a contained group of logic to support a specific feature or domain (i.e., Auth Module contains authentication, etc.).
 They could be as broad or specific as you would like, so long as they contain everything they need to operate independently.

-High level modules should only be dependant on low level modules like User.
+High level modules should only be dependant on low level modules like Auth.
 If you create a module that is cross-depandant on multiple modules, you should consider combining these into a single module.

 Modules are organzied in the `apps/` folder by framework.
 Each framework folder contains also runnable project along wit the modules source code.

 ### Module structure

 Modules contain async functions (Server Actions) that abstract Supabase database interaction.
-They are located in `modules` directory and are divided into subdirectories by feature or domain (i.e., `user` module for authentication, profile, avatar, etc.).
+They are located in `database` directory and are divided into subdirectories by feature or domain (i.e., `auth` module for authentication, etc.).

 - Each module contains supporting UI components to demo its functionality.
-These are located in the `components` directory.
+These are located in the `_components` in the demo route.
-- Module component structure should mimic the same structure as their supporting modules (i.e., `modules/user` module component should be located in `components/user` directory).
 - The `components/ui` directory only contains general purpose UI elements.

 ### Components